isovector/draconian-results/pho.md

 Exceptions will be made for workplaces like:

--   Police stations and fire halls
+-   Courthouses, police stations and fire halls
 -   Healthcare facilities, schools, shelters
 -   Ferry system and public transportation
 -   Distribution hubs of necessary goods such as food and medicine